RoboKiwi/RoboKiwi.com/content/wiki/azure/networking/asg.md

 ## Overview

-Application Security Groups (ASG) lets you "tag" resources.
+Application Security Groups (ASG) let you "tag" resources.

 For example, you could have a Quarantine tag that can assign a resource to a locked-down subnet / nsg until it can be secured.